PSP-1 - Capability Model and Grammar

 - Literal constants MAY only be tightened according to the Builtins

-tightening rules pinned by builtins_id (see PSP-4).
-Examples:
+tightening rules pinned by

-- within_time: child interval parent interval.
+builtinsId(see PSP-4).
+Examples:- withinTime: child interval parent interval.

-- ttl_ok:
+- ttlOk:

-child ttl_max <= parent ttl_max
+child ttlMax <= parent ttlMax. - channelGeq:

-under the pinned lattice. - ctx_eq: parent ctx_eq(k,v) MUST be preserved; the child MAY add more ctx_eq constraints.
+child floor >= parent floorunder the pinned lattice. - ctxEq: parent ctxEq(k,v) MUST be preserved; the child MAY add more ctxEq constraints.

 - Equality is permitted: a child may preserve the parent's constants and literals.
 TAP MAY require strict attenuation (child < parent) in some domains.